Man suspected of shooting 2 Minnesota lawmakers is in custody after surrendering to police

 Brightly colored flowers and small American flags were placed Sunday on the gray marbled stone of the Minnesota State Capitol along with a photo of the Hortmans.
 People scrawled messages on small notes including, "You were our leader through the hardest of times.
 Rest in Power."

-Pam Stein came with flowers and kneeled by the memorial.
+Pam Stein came with flowers and knelt by the memorial.
 An emotional Stein called Hortman an “absolute powerhouse” and “the real unsung hero of Minnesota government.”

 Karnowski reported from Minneapolis, and Balsamo and Durkin Richer reported from Washington.
 Associated Press writers Michael Biesecker in Washington; Jim Mustian in New York; Sophia Tareen in Chicago and Makiya Seminera in Raleigh, N.C., contributed to this report.